Skip to content

 Public reporting indicates that Cold Front Distribution, a major direct-store-delivery supplier operating across a fifteen-state region, suffered a ransomware intrusion.
 The attackers exfiltrated internal documents before encrypting systems or otherwise disrupting operations.
 Files now hosted on the interlock leak site include pricing grids, discount agreements, new product launch details, additional confidential partner documents, employee personal information, and data concerning the company’s financial status.

-The exact number of individuals whose personal information was exposed remains unknown.
+The exact number of individuals whose personal information may have been exposed remains unknown.
 No evidence has surfaced that customer payment card data or Social Security numbers were taken, but the released materials clearly contain names, contact details, and other records that could be used to target employees and their families.

 Why This Matters for You and Your Family